thanacpr-git/eks-upgrade/upgrade-data-plane.md

     ![assets](/assets/dp-5-during-update.jpg)

-    You can monitor the pod upgrade activities in the Cloud9 terminals, for example, While the pods are terminated and re-created, for example,
+    In the Cloud9 terminals, while the pods are terminated and re-created, for example,
     ```
     ...
     frontend-765f57cd79-xvd7t      1/1     Running             0          46s